felixbeaudry/XYdiversity/README.md

 ## Data access

-Here are locations of the data on the Grandiflora server, for my sanity.
+Here are locations of the data on the Capsicum server, for my sanity.
+Not completed yet, so paths are currently incomplete (as of July 28).
 I'll replace these with links to public data repos later.

 #### Reference transcriptomes and genomes
-+ _R. hastatulus_ transcriptome: ```/cap1/josh.hough/Rhastatulus.fa```
++ _R. hastatulus_ transcriptome: ```/cap1/josh.hough/```
 + _R. hastatulus_ genome: ```/cap1/josh.hough/```
 + _R. bucephalophorus_ transcriptome: ```/cap1/josh.hough/```